juliwalter/TelegramQuiz/README.md

 $ git clone https://github.com/juliwalter/TelegramQuiz.git
 ```

-Make sure to create a file *.env* in the same folder as *main.py* and add the following line to it whereat 'your_token_id' has to be replaced by your personal Telegram bot token.
+Make sure to create a file *.env* in the *app* folder and add the following line to it whereat 'your_token_id' has to be replaced by your personal Telegram bot token.

 ```
 TELEGRAM_TOKEN='your_token_id'